HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 * All sterile fittings should be left in the packaging until ready to use.
 * Organize your peristaltic and clear tubing, water catchment bucket (if no sink is available), and Smith-Root filters for all samples at a station prior to collection.
 * Pre-label Smith-Root bags with sample number and with the cast number, location, date, etc.
-* Make a small boat of folded aluminum foil on which to rest your clean tubing if needed (if re-using the same tubing for multiple samples)
+* Make a small boat of folded aluminum foil on which to rest your clean tubing if needed (if re-using the same tubing for multiple samples).

 **Field Notebook:**